yavuzyal/YOLOv5-ORB-Real-Time/README.md

-On the current version of the algorithm, the human detection algorithm (YOLOv5) is able to detect the person within the frame in real time, and display:
+1 - The human detection algorithm (YOLOv5) is able to detect the person within the frame in real time, and display:
 - Percentage of frames including at least one person
 - Time passed after the execution
 - Total time having at least one preson within the frame